 The purpose of this policy is to ensure safe and appropriate medication administration according to course objectives.
 Failure to follow the policy may result in clinical failure, course failure, and exit from the nursing program.
+Students in NURS1229, NURS2129 and NURS2229 may administer medications as allowed in the below policy ONLY after demonstrating dosage calculation competency in each semester as outlined in the course syllabus.

 - A. Knowledge and skills student is to apply in medication administration: - 1.
 Dosage calculation skills - 2.
-Rights of medication administration and responsibility to inform patient why medication is being administered - 3.
-Safety measures, including application of principles related to developmental needs and age of the patient, and/or mental condition of the patient - 4.
+Rights of medication administration and responsibility to inform patient why medication is being administered. - 3.
+Safety measures, including application of principles related to developmental needs and age of the patient, and/or mental condition of the patient. - 4.
 Appropriate sites of administration - 5.
 Correct technique of administration of medications - 6.
-Legal rights of the patient and ethical issues related to medication administration to all medications of any type or form.
+Legal rights of the patient and ethical issues related to medication administration. - 7.
+Reporting of any error related to medication administration.

+Students may not administer medications without instructor approval.
+This applies to all medications of any type or form.
 The clinical instructor has the final decision on the student's medication administration opportunities.